 On the other hand, if you are behind on the mortgage, cannot afford the monthly payment going forward, and have a significant amount of other debt that generally makes you insolvent, you have to ask yourself this question: who am I really helping with a short sale, me or the mortgage company?

-Is it really worth all of the time and aggravation, especially if there is more than one mortgage held by more than one bank?
+Is it worth all of the time and aggravation, especially if more than one mortgage is held by more than one bank?
 Think about the following:

 • If you have personal mortgage insurance (PMI) on the property, you are not necessarily "doing the right thing" by the mortgage company.
 If the property goes to foreclosure sale and does not bring enough to cover the balance due, they can make a claim for the difference against the carrier to get paid.
 You are also not necessarily helping yourself.
 I had a client walk away from a short sale because the PMI carrier would not let the short sale go through unless the sellers signed a note for the $35,000 shortfall!

-• If you short sell the property, the home may go to someone else, but the bank may well pursue you for the difference!
+• You may still owe the bank money after a short sale.
+If you short sell the property, the home may go to someone else, but the bank may pursue you for the difference!

-• Even if the bank does not expect you to pay the shortfall, if the property being sold is not your principal residence, or you are selling your residence some time after December 31, 2012, the shortfall "forgiven" will be considered income by the IRS and you will face a tax bill!
+• You may owe more taxes than you expect.
+Even if the bank does not expect you to pay the shortfall, the shortfall "forgiven" will be considered income by the IRS, and you will face a tax bill if the property being sold is not your principal residence or you are selling your residence after December 31, 2012.

-• Your credit score may still be negatively affected by the fact that the mortgage was not paid off in full, whether by foreclosure or short sale, or even if you turn over title to your home to the mortgage company to avoid a foreclosure.
+• Your credit score may go down.
+Your credit score may still be negatively affected because the mortgage was not paid off in full, whether by foreclosure or short sale or even if you turn over the title to your home to the mortgage company to avoid foreclosure.

 Bankruptcy as an Alternative

 You need to look at the bigger picture.
 Do you want to short sell your home, face one or more of the risks listed above, and still not have a solution to your other mounting debt?
 Of course not!
-You need to look at what is best for you and not the mortgage company!
+You must look at what is best for you, not the mortgage company!

-• If you cannot afford the home anymore, you can walk away from it with no responsiblity for the shortfall to the bank.
+• If you cannot afford the home anymore, you can walk away from it with no responsibility for the shortfall to the bank.

 • There will be no tax bill for the "debt forgiveness income" of the shortfall as the IRS makes an exception in the case of bankruptcy.